Cuttlefest 2018, the inaugural festival celebrating the globally unique and wild Australian Giant Cuttlefish aggregation, is underway in Whyalla.

-Or if you are seeking a winter adventure then snorkelling or diving to witness the natural ‘colour show’ phenomena of the breeding giant cuttlefish in the Upper Spencer Gulf Marine Park might be more your style.
+But if you’re seeking a winter adventure, then snorkelling or diving to witness the natural ‘colour show’ phenomena of the breeding giant cuttlefish in the Upper Spencer Gulf Marine Park might be more your style.

 Plus, Experiencing Marine Sanctuaries (EMS) is in town again hosting safe and supervised family snorkelling experiences.

 “It’s a great opportunity if you have ever considered seeing the cuttlefish to join one of the Cuttlefest Community Guided Snorkels, because they have qualified guides, wetsuits and all gear included,” Ms Paull said.

 “This is the third year we’ve partnered with EMS to offer these popular guided snorkels, and this year there are five days of snorkelling open to the public.”

 “Pre-booked school groups are also participating in the Cuttlefest snorkels.
 If your school would like to participate in 2019, you can contact us to register your interest” Ms Paull said.

 Experiencing Marine Sanctuaries is also hosting a free, limited ticket, Curious Cuttles information night at the Mount Laura Homestead Building on July 7.

 The event will see local experts, researchers and artists present the life and science of the Australian giant cuttlefish.

 There will be a special screening of Blue the Film at the Middleback Arts Centre at 7pm on July 4, which is a stunning marine life documentary.
 Natural Resource Management Officer Barbara Murphy encouraged locals to ‘come along and decide what everyday actions you can take to ensure our ocean is sustained for future generations’.